RileyDigital/projects-by-riley/uni-projects/SysAdmin-Final-Assignment/scripts/README.md

 ## Scripts
 - 'full-backup.sh' - Automates backups of servers and generates timestamped file lists with owner information.
-- 'firewall-rules.sh' - Configures iptables rule to secure the internal network while allowing necessary traffic.
+- 'rocky-firewall-rules.sh' - Configures iptables rule to secure the internal network while allowing necessary traffic.
 - 'ssh-audit.sh' - Monitors SSH login attempts and generates user-friendly summaries.
 Optionally blocks suspicious IPs.

 ## Important Notes
 - These scripts are provided for portfolio demonstration only and are not a complete turnkey solution.
 - Running them outside the context of the full network design described in the main project documentation will likely fail.